Fixed Penalty Notices for littering and dog fouling

 - black trousers

-- blue polo shirts with the Kingdom logo on one side and Thurrock Council's logo on the other
+- blue polo shirts with the District Enforcement logo on one side and Thurrock Council's logo on the other

-- black jackets with the logos on both sides and "Enforcement Officer" on the sleeve
+- blue jackets with the logos on both sides and "Enforcement Officer" on the sleeve

 - body cameras